roboscienceorg/book/source/Terms/PlanarManipulators.rst

     In [11]: print x1, y1
     10.0 8.0

+Note that all angles in this text are in radians unless explicitly stated as degrees.
+This is to be consistent with standard math sources as well as the default for most programming languages.
-[Be careful with Python 2, don’t forget to include the “.0”s.]
+Also, be careful with Python 2, don’t forget to include the “.0”s.

 Dual Two Link Parallel Manipulator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~